DFE-Digital/rsd-frontdoor/docs/complete_fd_rules.md

 ## Version history:

-**7 - 2925-08-22** - Promote team projects, your projects to production
+**7 - 2925-08-22** - Promote team projects, your projects and project handover to production
 **6 - 2025-08-20**
 - add privacy notice, groups, service support (LAs and URNs) in production
 - add `/projects/{project_id}/academy-urn` to all environments using a regex match.
 GET and POST requests expected for creating urns.
 RegEx: `projects/.*/academy-urn`